 Lake Keepit is probably best known for water sports like water skiing and kayaking.
 Fishing is another popular pass time.
 Silver Perch, Yellow Belly and Murray Cod are commonly caught in the dam.
 There is also a sailing club and also a Gliding Club nearby.

-If you feel like a spot of exercise there are plenty of spots to work around the park.
+If you feel like a spot of exercise there are plenty of spots to walk around the park.
 From our cabin to the Sailing Club and back was around two kilometres.
 An easy walk when you have such great views.

 Lake Keepit also has a cafe which is open from Wednesday to Sunday.
 It has recently been refurbished and sells hot food, drinks and snacks.